FabioChiodini/blog.kiodo.it/exampleSite/content/post/VMworld2018.md

 I'll be adding **more sessions in the coming days so come back** ;)

+-> Room info will be published on August 20th so.. wait for it and start booking your sessions to have the organizers allocate the best rooms for You ;)

 Feel free to reach out to [me ](@FabioChiodini)with **your** suggestions!!

 F.